ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

-- hashPrevMessage REQUIRED.The hash of the last message, in this case the the Transfer Commence Message.
+- hashPrevMessage REQUIRED.
+The cryptographic hash of the last message, in this case the Transfer Commence Message.
+The default hash algorithm is SHA256.

 An example of a success response could be as follows: